 As my two kids weaved their way through middle and high school, they experienced the first waves of STEM, Career Pathways, and the focus by school districts on specific technical skills.
-As students who were also interested in art, music, and journalism, it became difficult for them to find room in their schedules for these “non-essential” courses.
+As students who were also interested in art, music, and journalism, it became difficult for them to find room in their schedules for those “non-essential” courses.

 The reasoning?
 We need to get kids ready for high paying jobs after graduation.
 Get them ready for engineering majors in college.
 For careers in computer science or coding cause that’s where the money is.

-Not that STEAM and tech and career tracks and coding for 8th graders is necessarily a bad thing.
+Not that STEM and tech and career tracks and coding for 8th graders is necessarily a bad thing.
 I truly believe that we need to provide all types of learning experiences and opportunities for our students.
 But it seemed at times as if all of those things were added at the expense of things like art, history, and music.